 Online PhD students in Communication & Information Sciences are not eligible to complete a formal concentration in the program and may only pursue a focused area of study in library and information studies.

 The online C&IS PhD requires 48 credit hours of coursework and 24 credit hours of dissertation research.
-Most of the online courses hold virtual sessions, usually one afternoon or night per week (e.g., 2:00–4:30 p.m. or 5:00–7:30 p.m.
-Central time).
+Most of the online courses hold virtual sessions, usually one afternoon or night per week for two and a half hours, with common course starting times of 2, 5, or 6pm CST.

 Foundations (3 hours)

 - CIS 610 Foundations of Doctoral Study